 View Christmas Lights

 Have a grown-up take you for a walk around your neighbourhood to see the twinkling Christmas Lights on houses and in gardens.
 Make sure you wrap up against the cold.
 If you live in a place where there are not many houses to view, perhaps you can be taken to a local city centre to see the lights there instead, as long as it is safe to do so.
 You might even meet a snowman or two.

 Random Acts of Kindness Day

 Christmas is a great time to think of others and not just about you and your wish list.
 Why not have a day sprinkled with acts of random kindness.
 Write some ideas on small pieces of paper, fold them up and put them in a small bowl.
 Have family, friends and neighbours pick out one of the papers.
 Whatever it says on the paper, you must do for them.
 Here are some ideas: vacuum the carpet; dust the living room; sweep the patio; wash the car; walk the dog; wash the dog; empty the rubbish bins; draw a Christmas picture; make a Christmas card; tidy your room.

 Do you like playing sport?
 Maybe you prefer watching it?
 Either way, why not think about getting a grown-up to take you to a sporting event and make it one of your presents from them.
-This might not be possible everywhere this Christmas, but you can make a plan to do it when things return to normal in the not-too-distant future.
 Then, you can wrap up warm and go to cheer your local team – even if it’s not a famous team in a big ground – or stay indoors and watch horses showjumping…or whatever excites you.